 Yeah, yeah.
-If you want, they need to make a reasonable investment with you.
-And in their own health.
-I think there is another aspect of that that occurs to me, though, Steve, you said just you put your put your consultation fee on the website, actually, you're more likely to get the patient in if they're already on the phone when you tell them what the fee is, I think and it's at that consultation that you can convince them of why you are such a good practitioner don't know if they're a new patient.
-I mean, I would always want them to be booking online because it's the middle of the night people that is trapped point where they're like, you know, so let's make it easy for them to book in number one.
+They need to make a reasonable investment with you and in their own health, I think.

+There is another aspect to that that occurs to me, though, you said to Stu, put your consultation fee on the website, actually, you're more likely to get the patient in if they're already on the phone when you tell them what the fee is, I think and it's at that consultation that you can convince them of why you are such a good practitioner.

+I don't know, if they're a new patient, I would always want them to be booking online because it's the middle of the night when people hit that point where they're like, you know, so let's make it easy for them to book in number one.
 You know, they're looking for a solution.
 They're in agony.
-They can't sleep and it's at that point, they're on their phone, maybe in bed going.
-I have to find something they're Googling they find your website.
-They can see what you offer.
-Remember your websites, your shop window, your clothes, you're asleep.
+They can't sleep and it's at that point, they're on their phone, maybe in bed going, I have to find something, they're Googling, they find your website, they can see what you offer.
+Remember your websites, your shop window, your closed, you're asleep.
 They're looking in the window.
-What have you got what's in there?
+What have you got, what's in there?
 Why would I come in tomorrow when it's open?

 Well, Phil here who says he has no website has been very honest.
 And he's told me what he charges.
-He says he's in red. had Hillary charges 80 pounds for an hour for a new patient and 55 pounds 30 minutes for a follow up.
+He says he's in Red Hill and he charges 80 pounds for an hour for a new patient and 55 pounds 30 minutes for a follow up.
 So, or a one hour follow up is 110.
 I'm wondering, Phil, why your first appointments are so cheap relative to the others.
-But 110 quid for a one hour appointment follow up is, is good.
-I don't know how he would decide which times he needs but seems fair.
+But 110 quid for a one hour appointment follow up is good.
+I don't know how you would decide which times he needs but seems fair.
 He says he tries to be higher than anybody else.
-But as I said he doesn't do any advertising has no website and just works from word of mouth.
+But as I said he doesn't do any advertising, has no website and just works from word of mouth.

-If it works, yeah,
+If it works, yeah.

-absolutely.
-If it works, don't don't fix it.
+Absolutely.
+If it works, don't fix it.
 Yeah.
-I don't know if you'll know the answer to this.
-Gilly.
-John has asked whether the gos C once said that we can charge as much as we like but we're not allowed to undercut our colleagues in the same area.
+I don't know if you'll know the answer to this, Gilly.
+John has asked whether the GOsC once said that we can charge as much as we like but we're not allowed to undercut our colleagues in the same area.